Djacon/obsidian-ml-notes/ML & DL/Supervised learning/Support Vector Machines/Classification/LinearSVC.md

-**LinearSVC** is a linear version of [[Support Vector Classification]] (SVC), which is a popular machine learning algorithm used for binary classification.
+**LinearSVC** is a linear version of [[Support Vector Classification]] (SVC), which is a popular machine learning algorithm used for binary [[classification]].
 LinearSVC works by finding the best hyperplane that can separate data points of different classes with maximum margin

 #### Cost Function:
 $$